40 Years of Experience Winning Bad Faith Insurance Cases in Florida

 If you have a question about whether insurance bad faith applies to your claim, please contact us.

 Insurance bad faith refers to the unethical or dishonest conduct of an insurance company towards policyholders.
-There are several common examples of bad faith that policyholders should be aware of.
-These include:

 - Unreasonable Claim Denial: One of the most prevalent examples of bad faith is when an insurance company unjustifiably denies a valid claim.
 This can occur when the insurer fails to provide a reasonable explanation, misinterprets policy terms, or applies arbitrary exclusions to avoid payment.